-PO Box 7305
+P.O.
+Box 7305

 Winston-Salem, NC 27109-7305

-Seeking Unclassified Student status at Wake Forest University (non-degree seeking)
+Seeking Unclassified Student Status at Wake Forest University (Non-degree seeking)

 Individuals desiring to continue their education as non-degree seeking students may take courses at Wake Forest.
 Only students who have already earned an undergraduate degree will be considered.
-The following items must be submitted in order for your application to be considered:

 - Completed Unclassified Student Application